dylbinthedev/FaithfulX/README.md

 + RELEASE 3.1 (Fixed a typo in .mcmeta) (FaithfulX now views as compatible on 1.14.3) Issues with OptiFine has now been fixed.
 Performance should be better now

-+ RELEASE 3.1.2 (FaithfulX new views as compatible on 1.14.4!
++ RELEASE 3.1.2 (FaithfulX now views as compatible on 1.14.4!

 ## Upcoming Releases
 + RELEASE 3.2 will fix font glitches such as öäå not displaying correctly & more optimizations